VicoPico/Testhub/README.md

 ```

-Token rules
+### Token rules

-- ❌ No hard-coded hex colors in components
+- No hard-coded hex colors in components
-- ❌ No text-red-500 for statuses
+- No utility colors for status (e.g. text-red-500)
-- ✅ All status colors use status tokens
+- All status colors use status tokens
-- ✅ All charts use --chart-\* tokens
+- All charts use chart tokens
-- ✅ Components use semantic classes (bg-card, text-muted-foreground)
+- Components use semantic classes (bg-card, text-muted-foreground)

+---

-Performance rules (non-negotiable)
+## Performance rules (non-negotiable)

 - All list endpoints are paginated
 - No endpoint returns unbounded result sets